oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 two accounts.
 Either all transfers in a batch are successful or all of the transfers are discarded.

-Administrative operations to create new token types, mint and burn tokens, manage implicit accounts whitelist are not part of multi-asset contract specification.
+Administrative operations to create new token types, mint and burn tokens are not part of the multi-asset contract specification.
 Their implementation may differ depending on the particular business use-case.
 This specification focuses on token transfer logic only.

 ## Specification